This post may contain affiliate links from which i can earn a commission

 Those things under my arms had a mind of their own and could knock cans flying off the shelf causing permanent injury to some poor passer-by.
 I’m fairly immune to scenes in the supermarket (I’ve had two children) but injuring others due to saggy arm flaps would have been too much to bear.

-I purchased two 3kg weights and planned a 20-minute workout that suited me.
+I purchased two 3kg weights and planned a 20-minute weight training workout that suited me.

 Fast forward several years and I now use two 5kg weights and have accumulated a generous amount of knowledge on the advantages of weight lifting for women in midlife.